Home » IB SA Cut Off 2026

-The IB Security Assistant Cut Off 2025 is the minimum score candidates need to achieve to move to the next stage of the selection process.
-The cut-off will be released category-wise along with the results on the official Ministry of Home Affairs (MHA) website at www.mha.gov.in.
-It is determined based on factors such as the number of candidates, exam difficulty, and total vacancies.
-Scroll down and check the IB Security Assistant Expected Cut Off 2025 below.
+The IB Security Assistant Cut Off is the minimum score candidates need to achieve to move to the next stage of the selection process.
+The Tier 2 Result has been released, but no official cut-off marks for Tier 1 or Tier 2 have been published yet.
+Candidates should note that the cut-off will be announced separately on the official website of the Ministry of Home Affairs (mha.gov.in) and it is determined based on factors such as the number of candidates, exam difficulty, and total vacancies.
+Scroll down and check the IB Security Assistant Cut Off 2026 below.

 Category Expected Cut-Off Range (Tier-I)